NFL team captains: The "C" patch

 Players who have been named a team captain typically wear a "C" patch on their jerseys.
 There is a standard design used by all teams participating in the captaincy program.
 The patches are in team colors and are worn on the front left or right breast (depending on other patches, etc. worn by the specific team).
 The number of gold stars on the patch represents the number of years that player has been named captain by a team.
 If he has been named captain for longer than four years, the "C" on the patch is gold.
 On some teams' color rush jerseys, plus the Cincinnati Bengals' white uniforms, the stars (and "C", for captains with over four years of service) use team colors.

 During special recognitions, the patch may be a different color such as pink for breast cancer awareness or camouflage for military service recognition.
 In 2018, NFL began an partnership with the American Cancer Society using a multi-color captain patch.

-Some teams (e.g. Pittsburgh and New England) do not use the patch on their jerseys but still designate captains.The decision to wear or not wear patches can come from the coach or a team vote.
-Pittsburgh and New England have never used the patch during the respective lengthy tenures of their head coaches Mike Tomlin and Bill Belichick, although they have named permanent captains.
-To date, these two teams and the Ravens have never worn the patch.
+Some teams (e.g. Pittsburgh and New England under former head coach Bill Belichick) do not use the patch on their jerseys but still designate captains.
+The decision to wear or not wear patches can come from the coach or a team vote.
+Pittsburgh has never used captains patches during the lengthy tenure of head coach Mike Tomlin, although they have named permanent captains.
+To date, they are the only team to have never worn patches.
+Baltimore had never worn patches either until the 2025 postseason.